gadam2018/RPi-BeagleBone/README.md

 # RPi-BeagleBone
-PREEMPT_RT latency measurements in Linux kerbels and distributions running on RPi and BeagleBone
+PREEMPT_RT latency measurements in Linux kernels and distributions running on RPi and BeagleBone